Curriculum-Adapted Robust Reinforcement Learning for UAV Deconfliction in Adversarial Environments: Curriculum Guided Adversarial Distributional Adaptation

-To promote antifragility, we simulate a curriculum-based adversary during training that exposes the policy to increasingly perturbed state distributions.
-This simulated attacker is not designed to degrade performance but instead enables robust critic alignment and domain-level adaptation across adversarial intensities.
-Adversarial states are crafted via gradient-based perturbations using the policy’s own loss gradients.
-A multi-step projected gradient ascent method is employed to maximize the policy loss within a norm-bounded region~\cite{carlini2017towards}:
+We incorporate a curriculum-based adversary during training that gradually increases the intensity of perturbations encountered by the policy.
+Adversarial states are generated using a multi-step projected gradient ascent procedure that maximizes the policy loss while constraining perturbations within a $\epsilon-$ bounded norm ball \cite{carlini2017towards} given as:

-where \( \epsilon \) is the total attack budget, \( \textup{sgn}(\cdot) \) is the sign function, and \( \Pi \) is the projection operator to ensure valid observation bounds.
-To reduce computational cost, we also use the single-step fast gradient sign method (FGSM)~\cite{dong2018boosting}:

-Since observations are normalized to \( \mathcal{N}(0,1) \), both \eqref{eq:12} and \eqref{eq:13} induce structured distributional shifts.
-However, FGSM is less effective under strong perturbations and may cause overfitting due to unstable gradients~\cite{kim2021understanding, andriushchenko2020understanding}.
-To mitigate this, we incorporate ZeroGrad~\cite{golgooni2021zerograd}, which selectively nullifies unstable gradient components to improve robustness.
-Let \( \delta_1, \delta_2, \dots, \delta_k \) represent \( k \) perturbations from different initial states.
-The shared sign set is defined as:

-The adversarial curriculum gradually increases \( \epsilon \) across training stages to simulate escalating threat levels.
-The overall algorithm for adversarial state generation is provided in Algorithm~\ref{alg:adv_state} in Appendix~\ref{adv_state}. \begin{remarknn} The ZeroGrad mechanism~\cite{golgooni2021zerograd} used in the simulated adversarial curriculum regularizes the second derivative of the loss function by neutralizing fragile input gradients.
-This technique is inspired by prior work on robust gradient filtering in adversarial training regimes.
-To the best of our knowledge, this is the first application of ZeroGrad in the context of curriculum-based antifragile adaptation. \end{remarknn}